 - what appliances you own

 I found this customization aspect to be really nice.
 It was super simple to use and self-explanatory.
-Plus, you can go back and readjust your settings if you decide you want to change them later.
+Plus, you can go back and readjust your settings if you want to change them later.

 Who Is The 22 Days Plan For?

-This plan is for anyone who’s vegan.
+This plan is for anyone vegan.
 But it’s also good for people who want to add more nutrient-dense foods to their diet.
 In the short time I tried it, I found that it made me more aware of how many fruits and vegetables I was eating.
 It’s definitely a good way to upgrade your intake of micronutrients.

 22 Days Simple Vegan Recipes

 There are thousands of yummy recipes on the website.
-As I mentioned before, the site design is appealing and all of the recipes include gorgeous photos with delicious-looking meals.
+As I mentioned before, the site design is appealing, and all of the recipes include gorgeous photos with delicious-looking meals.
 You can find everything from healthy snacks to meals and plenty of smoothies too.

 I like how they let you choose how much time you want to spend preparing your meals and snacks.
-I chose the minimal option because this week is a busy one for me and, even though I love to eat, I don’t like spending a lot of time in the kitchen.
+I chose the minimal option because this week is a busy one for me, and even though I love to eat, I don’t like spending a lot of time in the kitchen.

 What About The Nutritional Information?

-The thing that I love most about the recipes is the amount of detail they give you about the nutritional information.
+What I love most about the recipes is the amount of detail they give you about the nutritional information.
 You can see what I mean in the screenshot below.

 I noticed a curious thing when I was searching for different recipes.
-Because I love creating healthy coffee drinks I’m always looking for new coffee recipes, so I searched for ‘coffee’ but there was nothing there.
+Because I love creating healthy coffee drinks, I’m always looking for new coffee recipes, so I searched for ‘coffee,’ but there was nothing there.
 Zero results.

 Now I’m wondering… does Bey not do coffee?

 But aside from that minor inconvenience, one thing that concerned me was that many of the recipes had such a high carb count.
 And so much bread.
-Because I’m used to eating low-carb this was surprising.
+Because I’m used to eating low-carb, this was surprising.
 It just didn’t gel with what I’ve learned about how keeping your carbs lower is beneficial for your blood sugar and can help prevent and treat diabetes.

 Vegan Recipes I Actually Made Myself